-Remember to harden them off before planting, by standing the pots outside in the garden for a week or two so they can gradually acclimatise to the outdoor conditions.
+Remember to harden them off before planting, by standing the pots outside in the garden for a week or two so they can gradually acclimatize to the outdoor conditions.

 The beauty of dahlias is that they're not overly demanding, so can be added to your plot as part of your low maintenance garden ideas.
 However, they do require the right care at the right time to keep them happy.

-During the summer and early fall months you will need to water them regularly throughout dry spells.
+During the summer and early fall months, your dahlias care routine should include watering them regularly throughout dry spells.
 Remember to feed them, too.

 Don't be afraid to cut flowers off for displaying indoors because this will actually help your dahlias.
 Regular picking encourages them to keep on producing flowers – what a win!
-Deadheading flowers regularly is also advised, plus make sure you check for pests and signs of other disease.
+Deadheading dahlias regularly is also advised, plus make sure you check for pests and signs of other diseases.

 Some dahlias are taller than others, which means they'll need a little more support to stop them from toppling over.
 It's worth knowing these tips:

 - Dahlias can be very brittle at their base, meaning whole stems are easily broken if it's windy.

 - Ideally, plants should be staked at the time of planting in late spring to early summer.

 - Use bamboo canes to support the plants and tie the stems with twine at 12in (30cm) intervals.
 If you haven't done this already, make sure you do so as soon as possible, as your dahlias get taller.